-If the inlet pressure falls within the allowable limits, then verify that the manifold pressure, when the gas is fully open, with the heater running, is as called out in Table 4: that is, 4.0"WC (.98kPa) for natural gas and 10.0"WC (2.46kPa) for propane gas for the 120 and 150 models and 0"WC (0kPa) for both natural and propane gas 199 and 250 models.
+If the inlet pressure falls within the allowable limits, then verify that the manifold pressure, when the gas is fully open, with the heater running, is as called out in Table 4: that is, 0"WC (0kPa) for both natural and propane gas.
 If the manifold pressure is not correct then adjust accordingly.
 See "ADJUSTMENT PROCEDURE" in "OPERATING INSTRUCTIONS" sections for manifold pressure adjustment procedure.